 Collective Investment in New Digital Resources

 Actively engaging publishers to develop and sustain new digital resources based on existing physical collections is necessary and desirable.
-Such engagement could exploit the capabilities and assets of the commercial sector, for example by enabling mining of the rich microform vaults of organizations like Brill and ProQuest.
-CRL should pursue these possibilities, with the proviso that partnerships be carefully structured to ensure appropriate controls, safeguards and return on investment for libraries.
+Such engagement could exploit the capabilities and assets of the commercial sector, for example by enabling mining of the rich microform vaults of organizations like Brill, ProQuest and others.
+CRL will pursue those possibilities, with the proviso that partnerships be carefully structured to ensure appropriate controls, safeguards and return on investment for libraries.

 Since many source materials at greatest risk are born-digital and of recent vintage, and therefore may still be under copyright, licensing will be a critical strategy.
-As more and more Latin American newspaper publishers put paywalls in place, direct dealings with dominant media organizations, along the lines of the academic site license CRL negotiated with The New York Times, is a potential solution.
-CRL should pursue negotiation of a similar arrangement with major publishers of record such as El Pais.
-As a condition of such arrangements CRL might influence publishers to archive their content in ways that promote long-term persistence and integrity.
+As more and more Latin American newspaper publishers put paywalls in place, direct dealings with dominant media organizations, along the lines of the academic site license CRL negotiated with The New York Times, is a potential way of engaging those publishers in the work of ensuring long-term access.
+CRL should pursue negotiation of similar arrangements with major publishers of record such as El Pais.
+As a condition of such arrangements CRL might influence publishers to archive their content in ways that promote the persistence and integrity of their content.

 Alternatives to Archiving the Southern Web